poridhiEng/poridhi-labs/Poridhi Labs/MLOps Lab/Lab 12/README.md

-# ML Model Drift Monitoring System Documentation
+# ML Model Drift Monitoring System

 This lab provides a comprehensive guide to implementing a Machine Learning Model Drift Monitoring System.
 The system is designed to detect and visualize drift in machine learning models, ensuring their reliability and performance over time.
 It focuses on a diamond price prediction model as a case study.